This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Heat apples on the stove over medium heat for 15-20 minutes until soft.
 Stir occasionally and add 1-2 teaspoons of water if the mixture sticks to the pan.
 Cook until the apples are soft.
 Cool completely.

-- For the mousse: In a medium-sized bowl, combine vanilla pudding with cinnamon and apple pie spice.
-Whisk together.
+- In a medium-sized bowl, combine vanilla pudding with cinnamon and 1 teaspoon apple pie spice, whisk together.
 Add milk and whisk until pudding mix is dissolved.
 Refrigerate 10-15 minutes until firm.

-- To build the tiramisu, layer the bottom of a 9x9x2 inch pan with parchment paper.
+- Layer the bottom of a 9x9x2 inch pan with parchment paper.
 In a shallow bowl, combine milk and bourbon and mix together.
-Dip each lady finger in the liquid and align them on the bottom of the pan.
-Drizzle with caramel sauce Cut to fit if necessary.
+Dip each ladyfinger in the liquid and align them on the bottom of the pan.
+Drizzle with caramel sauce.
+Cut the ladyfingers to fit if necessary.

 - Layer half the mousse on top of the lady fingers and spread evenly.
 Add 1 ¼ cups of apple pie filling and spread across the mousse, gently pressing it in.